B.A. in Communication Studies

 The Bachelor of Arts (B.A.) in Communication Studies – Organizational Communication program can equip you with skills needed to produce effective solutions.
 From media relations and conflict resolution to negotiation, you’ll learn how to build strong relationships and lead an organization to success.

 The Bachelor of Arts (B.A.) in Communication Studies – Professional & Technical Writing can equip you with effective communication strategies in media, public relations, advertising and more.
-From courses in technical writing to feature writing, this degree will prepare you to communicate in a variety of professional positions.
+From courses in technical writing to feature writing, this degree can prepare you to communicate in a variety of professional positions.

 The Bachelor of Arts (B.A.) in Communication Studies – Rhetoric & Advocacy program can help you master the art of persuasion as you study argumentative writing, language and dialogue.
 You will develop a strong skill set for a career in speech writing, public relations, media or law.